 PRINCE2® updates in 2017

-This year, AXELOS announced the first major update to PRINCE2 since 2009.
+In 2017 AXELOS announced the first major update to PRINCE2 since 2009.
 Referred to as PRINCE2 2017, this update affects certain parts of the methodology, the exams and how to maintain your registered PRINCE2 Practitioner status.

 Whether you want to take a PRINCE2 course for the first time or already have the qualification, read on to discover more about this important update and how it affects you.

-Why has PRINCE2 been updated?
+Why was PRINCE2 updated?

 The institute that owns the PRINCE2 copyright is called AXELOS.
 They are responsible for accrediting training providers and managing the development of PRINCE2.